-Manage your ACA workflows in a unified platform with our affordable care act compliance software.
+Manage your ACA workflows in a unified payroll and HR platform with our ACA enrollment software.

 It is challenging to track and manage all the information and paperwork involved with ACA compliance management.
-Our Affordable Care Act compliance software automates these time-consuming processes so you can avoid costly penalties for noncompliance.
+Our ACA enrollment software automates these time-consuming processes so you can avoid costly penalties for noncompliance.